 Our study will be comprised of the following aims:

 Aim 1: Produce seasonal sex and age structure curves and body condition data for short-finned pilot whales off Cape Hatteras.
 Based on the established methodology we have used for bottlenose dolphins (Figure 1), we hypothesize that we can produce age-structure plots for pilot whales based on width-length ratio measurements from drone images.
 This will be possible due to the large volume of images of different individuals (1000+) that will be collected over multiple sampling periods.
-We can ground truth known females based on calf association and quantify age and sex classes using length measurements and simultaneous photo-id images where possible.
+Females can be identified based on calf association and quantify age and sex classes using length measurements and simultaneous photo-id images where possible.
 We can also assess if pregnancy status can be determined using the 30-50% width-length ratio increments successfully demonstrated in bottlenose dolphins (Figure 1).
+We will ground truth these measurements using biopsies from a subset of the measured individuals and determining genetic sex, progesterone levels for pregnancy (e.g., Pallin et al., 2018), and age estimates from epigenetic markers (e.g., Bors et al., 2021).
 This approach will enable us to quantify the age class structure for this population and compare between seasons.
 Female body condition with and without a calf present compared to calf length may provide metrics on the variation in individual health and potentially the probability of calf survival as well as calving periods for this population.
 Our approach provides the ability to collect measurable images from hundreds of adults for comparison and the ability to determine male and female cohorts using known (individuals with calves) female lengths and the known differences between male and female lengths.
 This would provide metrics to determine relationships between reproductive status and vital rates as well as information on the ratio of calves to mature females.

 Aim 2: Analyze water samples for eDNA to provide contextual variables of environmental quality and prey resources at each site where imagery is collected.
 To help calibrate changes observed during sampling we will collect information on contextual variables to use as covariates in analysis.
 Collecting water samples in areas where pilot whales forage will provide us with the ability to assess prey types and quantify any seasonal differences in prey availability, that may in turn help us to quantify any observed differences in body condition.
 The RV Shearwater has the capacity to collect water samples over multiple depths using a CTD cast to assess prey availability using an eDNA approach.